zer0problem/zer0problem/index.markdown

 for project 7 I added support for
 * spot lights with cookies & shadows [example](images/project7_spotlight_shadow_and_cookie.webm)
+* tiled shading with point lights
 * orderered transparency
 * backend of a node scripting system [explanation TODO](node_system)
 * small parts of the frontend for our script system
 * large parts of physx implementation
 * multiple materials from the same model
+* different rendering technique used per-material, forward or deferred

 What project 8 will bring is still in the future!
 I'm sure it will be neat.